godfat/muack/README.md

-Though you should still not mix mocks and stubs with the same method, and as you could tell from the above example, Muack would not complain for every array without calling `max` once, but only for arrays which really called max.
-That means, mocks in any_instance_of would only make sure the injected method is called 0 or N times as you specified.
+Though you should still not mix mocks and stubs with the same method, and as you could tell from the above example, Muack would not complain for every array without calling `max` once.
+This is because any_instance_of would count on all instances, instead of individual instances.
+Here we're actually telling Muack that `max` should be called exactly once amongst all instances of array, and it is indeed called exactly once amongst two instances here.

-This is an implementation limitation for not using ObjectSpace.
+This might or might not be what we want.
+But think it twice, if we're mocking any instance of a very basic class in Ruby, testing against individual instances could be too strict since it's used everywhere!

-Please jump to _Caveat_ for more detail.
+Please check _Caveat_ section for more details.

 ### Mocks Modifiers